chrisbillion/pharmaceutical-drug-sales-analysis/README.md

 ### recommendations/solutions

 - about 75 percent of company's budjet should be focused on stocking N02BE brand as it appears to be the best selling drug brand
-- periods were N02BE drug brand had the best sales should be priotize for product availability
+- periods were N02BE drug brand had the highest sales should be always priotized for product availability